 In order to preserve the fragmentation-free nature of this contract, certain rules are enforced, and certain additional rules must be observed by the application.
-The rules that are enforced by the StackedMemory infrastructure are a non-root StackedMemory area can only be entered by a schedulable when its allocation context is the same as allocation context in which that Stacked-Memory area's object was created;
+The rules that are enforced by the StackedMemory infrastructure are location context unless it is allocated from that area's backing memory; and

+- a non-root StackedMemory area can only be entered by a schedulable when its allocation context is the same as allocation context in which that Stacked-Memory area's object was created; - a StackedMemory area may have at most one direct child in the scope stack that is a guest StackedMemory area; - 3. a StackedMemory object cannot be created from another StackedMemory al-